valderman/haste-compiler/README.md

 * Word32 produces funny results on some machines; use Word instead, which is guaranteed to be 32 bits with Haste.

+* Haste currently uses package information for `rts`, `integer-gmp`, `ghc-prim` and `base` from your vanilla GHC install.
+As a consequence, Haste needs to be rebooted whenever you upgrade your GHC, and the intermediate files for those four need to be compiled with whatever GHC version you currently have installed.